oresat/oresat-linux/updater_onboard/README.md

 - **oresat-linux-updater/** - Main directory for all of oresat-linux-updater directories / files.
     - **working/** - Directory for when StartUpdate() is called the oldest archive file (if one exist) contents are put in it and process.
     - **cache/** - Directory for holding archives.
     - **apt_list_file.txt** - A file with content of `apt list --installed`.
 It is made in Pre-Update state, used for reverting.
 Can get a copy with AptListOuput() dbus method.
-On boot up if this file exist and revert.txt does not exit, the updater will resume an update with the contents of the working directory.
+On boot up, if this file exist and revert.txt does not exist, the updater will resume an update with the contents of the working directory.
     - **revert.txt** - A file to mark reverting is / has happened.
 On boot up of the oresat-linux-updater this file will be used to figure out if what state to go to in boot up.
 If it contains "inprocess", the updater was stop in the middle of an update, therefor resume a revert.
 If it contains "failed", the revert failed, goto failed on boot.
 If it doesn't exist, it was not reverting, check for apt_list_file.txt.

 ### States Machine